wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 2. The above screenshot shows examples of the different captcha positions possible for display on your WordPress Comment Form.
 Top (T), Middle (M) or Bottom (B) positions can be selected.

-3. The above screenshot shows an example of the position of the captcha on your WordPress Admin Log In area.
+3. The above screenshot shows an example of the captcha position on your WordPress Admin Log In area.
 Placing a captcha here can significantly block automated log in attempts.

 4. The above screenshot shows the Anti-Spam Filter options of the Settings panel.
 You can create your own Custom Anti-Spam Filter List to block all spam-related Comments from being sent to you.
+You can enter as many spam-related keywords or phrases as you like.
+This gives you complete control over which Comments are blocked.

-5. The above screenshot shows the Anti-Spam options that allow you to configure a customized message shown to spammers when their spam-related Comment is blocked from being sent to you.
+5. The above screenshot shows the Anti-Spam Filter options that allow you to configure a customized message shown to spammers when their spam-related Comment is blocked from being sent to you.
 A polite message is advisable.

 == Changelog ==